AAGiron/acme-newchallenge/docs/PQTransitionChallenge.md

        certValidityPeriod uint
     }

-Secondly, we created `pq_ca.go` to place every function related to post-quantum scenarios.
+We created `pq_ca.go` to place every function related to post-quantum scenarios.
 For instance, a new function `AddPQChain()` adds a post-quantum issuance chain on `PQChains` and it enables generating a new certificate to an authenticated ACME client.
 The `hybrid` flag tells if a concatenation of public keys is needed.